mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/windows.md

 This installer will install Python3, MindsDB and MindsDB's dependencies, and create a shortcut on the desktop for starting MindsDB server.

+!!! info "Unknown publisher warning"
+    Currently, we are in a process of signing the Windows application, so in case you got a warning that the application is from `Unknown publisher`, click on a `Run anyway` button.
+If you experience additional issues using the Windows installer, please reach out to us on [GitHub](https://github.com/mindsdb/mindsdb/issues), or use the other installation options from bellow.

 ## Install using Anaconda

 You will need <a href="https://www.anaconda.com/products/individual" target="_blank">Anaconda</a> or <a href="https://conda.io/projects/conda/en/latest/index.html" target="_blank">Conda</a> installed and Python 64bit version.
 Then open Anaconda Prompt and: